indrayantom/telco_predictiveanalysis/README.md

 ![colab](https://img.shields.io/badge/Colab-F9AB00?style=for-the-badge&logo=googlecolab&color=525252)
 ![latex](https://img.shields.io/badge/LaTeX-47A141?style=for-the-badge&logo=LaTeX&logoColor=white)

-Just in case you didn't know, the telco analysis indra.html file contains both the codes and the explanation.
+Just in case you didn't know, the telcoPredictive_Indra.ipynb file contains both the codes and the explanation.
 In addition, the professional writing of the analysis is also available in a .pdf file.
 You also can view the Google Collab docs [here](https://colab.research.google.com/drive/1_DIwM4A7kMZOEInNVh2GWwKaJ5IhoBFT#scrollTo=bNXeBG2UykdD) .
 Feel free to download and clone this repo 😃😉.

 ## Objectives
 This work is carried out to answer this problem :